 Click here to review Olmsted Township’s complete Snow & Ice Removal Policy.

-While it is the Department of Public Service’s goal to clear snow from the roads safely and without incident, it is possible that some residential mailboxes will suffer damage from contact with a snow plow.
+While it is the Public Service Department’s goal to clear snow from the roads safely and without incident, it is possible that some residential mailboxes will suffer damage from contact with a snow plow.

 Our primary concern is that mail service not get interrupted for any resident.
 If the postal carrier is unable to deliver mail because of damage to your mailbox, a temporary mailbox can be provided until repairs or a replacement is made.